dlang-community/awesome-d/README.md

 * [Purity in D](http://klickverbot.at/blog/2012/05/purity-in-d/) - An article that explains the design principles behind D's purity feature.
 * [Hidden treasures in the D standard library](http://nomad.so/2014/08/hidden-treasure-in-the-d-standard-library/) - An article talking about several useful functions and templates in Phobos.
 * [Porting D Runtime to ARM](https://github.com/JinShil/D_Runtime_ARM_Cortex-M_study) - A study about porting a minimal D runtime to ARM Cortex-M preprocessors.
+* [D is for Data Science](http://tech.adroll.com/blog/data/2014/11/17/d-is-for-data-science.html) - A great post about how D is suitable for data science, particularly, replacing the role of python scripts for fast prototyping.

 ## Package Management